 Recreational activities are available on campus and in the area.
-Options include the Auxiliary Gym with weight-lifting and exercise equipment, the Gym with basketball hoops, the Game Room, an outdoor sand volleyball court, as well as bicycles available to use on campus.
+Options include the Auxiliary Gym with weight-lifting and exercise equipment, the Gym with basketball hoops, as well as bicycles available to use on campus.
 There are trails in the area for walking, running, and biking.